NewYork-Presbyterian Hospital

-The NewYork-Presbyterian Hospital is a nonprofit academic medical center in New York City affiliated with two Ivy League medical schools, Cornell University and Columbia University.
-The hospital comprises seven distinct campuses located in the New York metropolitan area.
-The hospital's two flagship medical centers are Columbia University Irving Medical Center and Weill Cornell Medical Center.
+The NewYork-Presbyterian Hospital (abbreviated as NYP) is a nonprofit academic medical center in New York City.
+It is the primary teaching hospital for Weill Cornell Medicine and Columbia University College of Physicians and Surgeons.
+The hospital includes nine campuses located throughout the New York metropolitan area.
+The hospital's two flagship medical centers, Columbia University Irving Medical Center and Weill Cornell Medical Center, are located on opposite sides of Upper Manhattan.

-As of 2022, the hospital is ranked as the seventh best hospital in the United States and the second in the New York City metropolitan area by U.S. News & World Report.

-The hospital has more than 6,500 affiliated physicians, 20,000 employees and 2,600 beds in total.
+As of 2022, the hospital is ranked the seventh-best hospital in the United States and second-best in the New York City metropolitan area by U.S. News & World Report.
+The hospital has more than 6,500 affiliated physicians, 20,000 employees and operates 4,000+ beds in total.
 It is one of the largest hospitals in the world.
 NYPH annually treats about 310,000 patients in its emergency department and delivers about 15,000 babies.

 History

 NewYork-Presbyterian Hospital was founded in 1771 as New York Hospital by Edinburgh Medical School graduate Samuel Bard.
-It received a Royal Charter granted by King George III of Great Britain and became associated with Weill Cornell Medical College upon Weill Cornell's founding in 1898.
-It is the third oldest hospital in the United States, after NYC Health + Hospitals/Bellevue in New York City (1736) and Pennsylvania Hospital (1751).
+The hospital was granted a Royal Charter by King George III of Great Britain and became associated with Weill Cornell Medical College upon Weill Cornell's founding in 1898.
+It is the third oldest hospital in the United States, after Bellevue Hospital in New York City (1736) and Pennsylvania Hospital (1751).

-A 1927 endowment of more than $20 million by Payne Whitney expanded the hospital significantly and the Payne Whitney Psychiatric Clinic is named in his honor.
-Other prominent donors have included Howard Hughes, William Randolph Hearst, Harry and Leona Helmsley, Maurice R. Greenberg, and the Baker, Whitney, Lasdon, and Payson families.
+In 1927, the hospital had grown its endowment to more than $20 million, largely due to the leadership of Payne Whitney who expanded the hospital significantly; Payne Whitney Psychiatric Clinic is named in Whitney's honor.
+Other prominent donors have included Howard Hughes, William Randolph Hearst, Harry and Leona Helmsley, Maurice R. Greenberg, and others.
 The Presbyterian Hospital was founded in 1868 by James Lenox, a New York philanthropist and Columbia University College of Physicians and Surgeons, also founded by Samuel Bard in 1767.

+20th century

 In 1910, Columbia University and Presbyterian Hospital reached an agreement to affiliate, forming the world's first academic health center through the merger of existing institutions.
 During the 1920s, Edward S. Harkness and Anna Harkness purchased land and funded the construction of Columbia-Presbyterian Medical Center.
 In 1928, the two institutions fully moved to the new medical center.
 In 1925, the Sloane Hospital for Women, a leader in obstetrics and gynecology that had been founded in 1886, was incorporated.
 In 1928, Sloan, along with The Squier Urological Clinic and the Vanderbilt Clinic, moved to Columbia Presbyterian Medical Center.